samuelgozi/nano-schema/README.md

 ## Add metadata that will be ignored by the `Schema` constructor.

-Sometimes when we might want to have some hidden data when writing a schema.
+Sometimes when we might want to fields in a schema.
 For example, if we want to use the schema declaration for other uses, like passing it to a helper that creates forms.
-There is a way for doing that.
-All properties that start with a double underscore("\_\_") will be ignored when creating a validator for the schema, however, they will not be allowed in the objects itself.
+All type options that start with a double underscore("\_\_") will be ignored when creating a validator for the schema, however, they will not be allowed in the objects itself, nor as regular properties.

 Code example: